Healthy Homes Standards

 For colder climates, a gruntier model of heat pump can perform effectively down to minus 15°C, or consider wood burners for colder regions (check the Ministry for the Environment’s list of authorised wood burners for your region).

-In terms of heat pumps, there are various systems available, give us a call to organise a free quote.
+In terms of heat pumps, there are various systems available that EcoHome Program could install for you.

-Rental homes must have the right size extractor fans in kitchens and bathrooms, and opening windows in the living room, dining room, kitchen and bedrooms
+Rental properties must have the right size extractor fans in kitchens and bathrooms, and opening windows in the living room, dining room, kitchen and bedrooms.